 Organizing Your Committee

-The purpose of your school safety committee is to uphold the hard-fought and hard-won Memorandum of Agreement that outlines a set of mitigations that, if enforced, can make building conditions safer for staff and students, including the bullet-pointed strategies found in 8b (allowing teachers to work remotely if all their students are remote in order to lower the overall number of adults in the building).
+The purpose of your school safety committee is to uphold the hard-fought and hard-won Memorandum of Agreement and the High School Addendumthat outline a set of mitigations that, if enforced, can make building conditions safer for staff and students, including the bullet-pointed strategies found in 8b (allowing teachers to work remotely if all their students are remote in order to lower the overall number of adults in the building).
 See further information on details of the framework MOA on our Frequently Asked Questions page.